lp2-20172/ecomm-serve/README.md

 ## How to Use

-To use this project, follow these steps:
+To use this project, follow steps given below:

 1. Create your working environment.
 2. Install Django (`$ pip install django`)